 - You submit a timely and complete Claim Form, along with any other required information.

-- You have not already removed the BP Organic Shingles. (unless the shingles were removed as a result of a denied warranty claim issued after June 9, 2009)
+- You have not already removed the BP Organic Shingles.

 - You have experienced damage to your BP Organic Shingles.
 Such damage includes blistering, clawing, cracking, curling, cold weather curling, fishmouthing, and delamination.
 See section 4.5 of the settlement for complete information about the type of damage covered by the settlement.